abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

       transition-property: background-color, border-radius;
       transition-duration: 4s, 2s;
     }

+    button:hover {
+      background-color: red;
+      border-radius: 50%;
+    }
     ```

-- If you plan on animating multiple properties, you can pass it a comma-separated list:
+- If you plan on animating multiple properties with the shorthand property, you can pass it a comma-separated list:

   ```css
   button {